-For over ten years I have talked to many mathematicians, and – speaking as a professional interviewer – sometimes I have found that very difficult.
+For fourteen years I have talked to many mathematicians, and – speaking as a professional interviewer – sometimes I have found that very difficult.

 Recently, I blurted this out to a revered mathematician and – to my surprise – he understood what I meant.
 And this is what he told me.

 2. A good mathematician is not necessarily a good teacher.
 However, a good teacher can learn – relatively quickly – to teach up to and including Key 3 maths.

 3. When talking to each other, mathematicians have no communication problems, but they can have difficulty when talking to a student because what is then needed is a restrictive language with a smaller vocabulary, for each age and ability.

 Imagine a staircase, said my friendly mathematician.
 At the top of the staircase two maths teachers, Pat and Alex, are happily chatting to each other about maths.